Las Vegas Violent Crime Lawyers

 The Defenders attorneys understand that murder charges are often the result of unique situations and circumstances.
 Many people who are accused of murder are normal people who lead normal lives, have families and jobs or go to school.
 Sometimes murder is a dreadful mistake, an accident, or something that the defendant never intended to have happen.
 Regardless of the circumstances surrounding the charges against you, we believe that you deserve a vigorous defense.

 If you are arrested and charged with murder, remember that you have the right to speak to your legal counsel first.
-The Defenders can meet with you to discuss the charges against you and inform you of all of your legal options before you say or do anything.
+The Defenders violent crime lawyers can meet with you to discuss the charges against you and inform you of all of your legal options before you say or do anything.
 Don’t allow yourself to be intimidated by law enforcement, or assume that there is enough evidence to convict you of murder beyond the shadow of a doubt.
 You do not have to speak to anyone, and you are not required to give out any information.
 Speak to your lawyer first!